Fantasy world

-A fantasy world is a world created for/from fictional media, such as literature, film or games.
-Typical fantasy worlds involve magic or magical abilities, nonexistent technology and, sometimes, either a historical or futuristic theme.
-Some worlds may be a parallel world connected to Earth via magical portals or items (like Narnia); an imaginary universe hidden within ours (like Wizarding World); a fictional Earth set in the remote past or future (like Middle-earth); an alternative version of our History (like Lyra's world); or an entirely independent world set in another part of the universe (like the Star Wars Galaxy).
+A fantasy world or fictional world is a world created for fictional media, such as literature, film or games.
+Typical fantasy worlds feature magical abilities.
+Some worlds may be a parallel world connected to Earth via magical portals or items (like Narnia); an imaginary society hidden within the Earth (like the Wizarding World); a fictional Earth set in the remote past (like Middle-earth) or future (like Dying Earth); an alternative version of our History (like Lyra's world); or an entirely independent world set in another part of the universe (like the Star Wars Galaxy).

 Many fantasy worlds draw heavily on real world history, geography, sociology, mythology, and folklore.

 Plot function

 The setting of a fantasy work is often of great importance to the plot and characters of the story.
 The setting itself can be imperiled by the evil of the story, suffer a calamity, and be restored by the transformation the story brings about.
 Stories that use the setting as merely a backdrop for the story have been criticized for their failure to use it fully.

 Even when the land itself is not in danger, it is often used symbolically, for thematic purposes, and to underscore moods.
+For readers, fantasy worlds offer a "place...[where] assumptions and desires [about the genre] are confirmed" and emotional satisfaction that comes from various elements of the world fulfill readers' expectations for quality.